 4. Any.do Lists, Reminders, and Planner

 As far as time management goes, Any.do has all your bases covered.
 The app allows you to color-label your lists, manage shared projects, organize and prioritize your tasks, and keep up with everything through the home screen widget.
-Furthermore, you won’t have to worry about forgetting important tasks or events ever again thanks to its reminder setting.
+Furthermore, you won’t have to worry about forgetting important tasks or events ever again thanks to its reminder function.

 5. Engross: Focus Timer & To-Do List with Reminders